YesSeri/piano/README.md

 - [ ] Make an about page

 - [ ] Improve css for keybindings table
+  - Probably better to remove keybindings table and just added a button that displays keybinding and note on the piano keys.

 - [ ] Write unit tests